fritzhuie/asset-package-quickstart-guide/README.md

 ### Create a Game ID in the Unity Ads dashboard

-BEfore integrating, you'll need to create a Unity Ads game ID.
+Before integrating, you'll need to create a Unity Ads game ID.

-Navigate to https://dashboard.unityads.unity3d.com and create a new game project.
+1. Navigate to https://dashboard.unityads.unity3d.com and create a new game project.

 ![Create a new game project](images/new1.png)

-Select iOS, Android, or both.
+2. Select iOS, Android, or both.

 ![Select your platform](images/new2.png)

-Locate the platform-specific GAME ID and save it for later.
+3. Locate the platform-specific GAME ID and save it for later.

 ![Locate your game ID](images/new4.png)